ckiee/transqsh/README.md

 ## todo

-- [-] fix the memory leak
+- [X] fix the memory leak
+- [X] metadata
-- [ ] '/home/ckie/Music/flat/jauntsen-soundcloud/arrival [1405331467].wav': Invalid argument
+- [ ] really fix the memory leak
- '/home/ckie/Music/flat/NOREDISTRIBUTE/looptober 2021 - 14.wav':         Invalid argument
+- [ ] get to 0 fails on our library (at 35 fails @ 2024-10-12)
 - [ ] makes "./out.opus"??

-- [ ] metadata
+## usage

+well hi there!

+- theres a nix flake, you can install that.
+- if you can't install that you could `cargo build --release` and copy the output to a /usr/local/bin.
+- you could also just clone the repo and `cargo run --release -- --help`

+poke me if you need help, see [my website](https://mei.puppycat.house/) for how

 ## license